NL-BioImaging/biomero-scripts/README.md

 - [`workflows/Slurm CellPose Segmentation`](https://github.com/NL-BioImaging/biomero-scripts/blob/master/workflows/SLURM_CellPose_Segmentation.py): This is a more primitive script that only runs the actual workflow `CellPose` (if correctly configured).
 You will need to manually transfer data first (with `Slurm Image Transfer`) and manually retrieve data afterward (with `Slurm Get Results`).

-Enable logging (of the OMERO Slurm Client library)
+Enable logging (of the BIOMERO library)
 -----

-Note that you can just enable more logging of your OMERO scripts (including the OMERO Slurm Client library) by changing the logger in the __init__ of your scripts:
+Note that you can just enable more logging of your OMERO scripts (including the BIOMERO library) by changing the logger in the __init__ of your scripts:

 ```Python
 if __name__ == '__main__':